ProseMirror/prosemirror-example-setup/README.md

    schema using markdown conventions (say `"> "` to create a blockquote)

- * A keymap that defines keys to create an manipulate the nodes in the schema
+ * A keymap that defines keys to create and manipulate the nodes in the schema

  * A keymap binding the default keys provided by the